Surname: Spanish-speaking countries

 In Spain, a woman does not generally change her legal surname when she marries.
 In some Spanish-speaking countries in Latin America, a woman may, on her marriage, drop her mother's surname and add her husband's surname to her father's surname using the preposition de ("of"), del ("of the", when the following word is masculine) or de la ("of the", when the following word is feminine).
 For example, if "Clara Reyes Alba" were to marry "Alberto Gómez Rodríguez", the wife could use "Clara Reyes de Gómez" as her name (or "Clara Reyes Gómez", or, rarely, "Clara Gómez Reyes".
 She can be addressed as Sra. de Gómez corresponding to "Mrs Gómez").
 Feminist activists have criticized this custom as they consider it sexist.
-In some countries, this form may be mainly social and not an official name change, i.e. her name would still legally be her birth name.
-This custom, begun in medieval times, is decaying and only has legal validity in Dominican Republic, Ecuador, Guatemala, Nicaragua, Honduras, Peru, Panama, and to a certain extent in Mexico (where it is optional but becoming obsolete), but is frowned upon by people in Spain, Cuba, and elsewhere.
-In Peru and the Dominican Republic, women normally conserve all family names after getting married.
-For example, if Rosa María Pérez Martínez marries Juan Martín De la Cruz Gómez, she will be called Rosa María Pérez Martínez de De la Cruz, and if the husband dies, she will be called Rosa María Pérez Martínez Vda. de De la Cruz (Vda. being the abbreviation for viuda, "widow" in Spanish).
-The law in Peru changed some years ago, and all married women can keep their maiden last name if they wish with no alteration.